berndfinger/tools-and-settings/show-or-hide-the-bookmarks-bar.md

 **What to do**:
-  Show or hide the bookmarks taskbar
+  Show or hide the browser's bookmarks taskbar (e.g. Chrome, Firefox)

 **How?**
   - use `<shift><ctrl>b` to switch between showing the bookmarks bar and hiding it